 Sleepovers are always so much fun because you get to see all of your friends at once.
 You get to stay up late and play games.
 But sometimes sleepover parties are a time for kids to cause mischief – and they do so because they are simply given a little too much free time.

-Here are some fun crafts that are great for sleepover parties that involve the fun of working as a group, but also creating something special that you get to take home.
+Here are some fun crafts that are great for sleepover parties that involve the fun of working as a group, but also creating something special that you get to take home, I did this for my son’s birthday party last year, I was able to find cute 1st birthday outfits for boys, he was extremely happy that day.
 The kids will have fun making the projects but also will have fun knowing they have made a special memento.

 This post may contain affiliate links.